 9. Who can say, “I have purified my own heart; I am cleansed from my sin”?

-10. Differing weights and differing measures, they both are an abomination to the
+10. Differing weights and differing measures are an abomination to the

-11. Truly, a young man makes himself known by his deeds, whether his work is pure and upright.
+11. Even a child is known by his deeds, whether his conduct is pure and upright.

 12. The ear that hears and the eye that sees, the